NicknEma/4coder_nicknema/README.md

 ```

 The macro will expand to a function signature that will be detected by the meta-program and added into the custom layer.

-# Using the `config.4coder` file

-The `config.4coder` file is parsed as a series of C++ tokens, so it follows the same rules for comments, semicolons, etc. After it is parsed, each variable gets saved in a 'variable table' together with its value.
-Each piece of code wanting to use a config variable can lookup into that table and use the result.
-Some variables are looked up immediately after being saved (i.e the font), others only when needed (like when running a command or during an editor tick).

-If the code tries to lookup a variable that isn't in the table (for example if the variable is commented out in the `config.4coder` file), it is simply added into the table with a default value.